NotJ3st3r/meme.j3st3r.xyz/README.md

 # meme.j3st3r.xyz

-In this repo you find the code for my personal meme page hosted on [meme.j3st3r.xyz](https://meme.j3st3r.xyz) without my [Swetrix Analytics](https://swetrix.com) tracking and without the memes.
+In this repo you find the deprecated code for my personal meme page which was hosted on [meme.j3st3r.xyz](https://meme.j3st3r.xyz) without my [Swetrix Analytics](https://swetrix.com) tracking and without the memes.

 Other repos/tools/code used:
 * [Trianglify](https://github.com/qrohlf/trianglify)